 Learn more about neighborhood trees:

-The inventory maps the location, size, and health of all street trees in the neighborhood.
+The inventory has mapped the location, size, and health of all street trees in the neighborhood.

 Find new places to plant trees:

-The inventory identifies possible planting locations, and maps them by priority.
+The inventory identified possible planting locations, and maps them by priority.

 Increase neighborhood awareness of trees:

 The inventory provides a powerful tool to educate neighbors about the important role of trees in their neighborhood.

 At the Tree Summit, neighborhoods identify short and long-term goals based on inventory data, as well as action steps to meet goals.